jedioli/GigFinder/README.txt

 Python libraries : pylast
     Can be installed with 'pip install pylast'.

 Dataset: the Million Musical Tweets Dataset (MMTD), found here: http://www.cp.jku.at/datasets/MMTD/.
-Due to the large size of the dataset, we request that you DOWNLOAD it yourself at the aforementioned link and PLACE it within 'mmtd/'.
+Due to the large size of 'mmtd.txt', we request that you DOWNLOAD it yourself at the aforementioned link and PLACE it within 'mmtd/'.

-    'mmtd.txt'      contains tweets with location and artist data 'artist.txt'    contains all musical artists from the MMTD in a separate file
+    'mmtd.txt'      contains tweets with location and artist data 'artists.txt'    contains all musical artists from the MMTD in a separate file

 Instructions